Code-Institute-Submissions/milestone-project-28/README.md

 •	Primary Goal Of Features – Drive users X + Y to book-now.html so that they seek a booking
 •	Secondary Goal Of Features – Increase the understanding the users have about the services or the provision of the services and then drive them to the book-now.html page
 Existing Features
+####Call to actions
-Call to actions - There are 9 "book now" buttons scattered across all of the pages strategically placed after a piece of content that increases the User's understanding of the services.
+- There are 9 "book now" buttons scattered across all of the pages strategically placed after a piece of content that increases the User's understanding of the services.
 These call to action buttons lead directly to book-now.html which is the primary goal of the UX.
 #### Booking Form (Pimrary Goal)
 - allows users X+Y to request a booking at their preferred time for Physiotherapy or Personal Training appointment by having them fill out the booking form on book-now.html.
 #### Contact Form (Secondary Goal)